-- 1. Students who are on probation status: - mandatory class activities), or organizations, - b.
+- 1. Students who are on probation status: - a.
+May not participate in PNWU-sponsored extracurricular events, research (outside of mandatory class activities), or organizations, - b.
 Are not eligible for PNWU sanctioned travel, and - c.
-May not run for or hold the position of executive, class, or club officer.
+May not run for or hold the position of executive, class, or club officer. - d.
+Additional restrictions from activities may be included if deemed detrimental to academic performance. - 2.
+Students on academic probation (during the didactic portion of the curriculum) are not eligible to participate in FW II.